griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Remote First adoption by companies means that the weaknesses below are exposed and can be acted on for the benefit of all employees.

 * Working at the HQ or working from Home should not be a zero-sum game.
-  * You may need the flexibility to alternate dependending on what is the most effective at a given time.
+  * You may need the flexibility to alternate to the most effective at a given time.

 * Employees spread across floors or buildings can benefit from the change in Culture.